 1/2 T. toasted sesame seeds

-Whisk together the first three ingredients.
+Whisk together the first four ingredients.
 Soak the cucumber slices in salt water for a few minutes, then rinse and drain.
 Pour the marinade over the cucumber slices and let stand for at least 15 minutes.
 Sprinkle with the sesame seeds before serving.
 Serves 4.

 1/3 C. soy sauce